Enpass vs Bitwarden review 2026

 Mobile apps

-You can download the Enpass app or the Bitwarden app from the Google Play Store or Apple App Store, meaning that both are compatible with iOS and Android.
+You can download the Enpass app or the Bitwarden app from the Google Play Store or Apple App Store, meaning that both password managers are compatible with iOS and Android.
 However, this is where the similarities end.

 Enpass’ mobile app has a lot of the same features as the desktop version, including password audits, password sharing, and a password generator.
 Unfortunately, if you sign up for the free version, you’ll be limited to saving just 25 items in one vault, so you’re likely to reach this limit pretty quickly and need to upgrade to the paid plan.